simon-xe-wang/FiboService/README.md

 fibo_list: ['0', '1', '1', '2', '3', '5', ...]
 ```

-Everytime getting a request with input number, get each string from the cache directly and return to client until reaching input value.
-If required values are not in cache, populate them.
+Every time getting a request with input number, starting from 0, get corresponding string for each number from the cache and write to response in streaming way until reaching the input value.
+If required values are not in cache, populate them before return.

 The first request of asking big number like 100,000 is still very slow (20 minutes) but the followings will be fast (6 seconds).

 This works well for single process.
-The drawback is:
+The drawbacks are:
 1. Cache locates within a process.
 Need to share with others.
 2. Large memory usage might be an issue.